 “We’re born to be righteous, but we have to learn what, exactly, people like us should be righteous about.”
 (Haidt, 2012 p.
 31)

 Perhaps you think no right or wrong could exist without God to say what is right.
-When kids ask why people should follow a rule, the kids want to know which situations make something right or wrong and what kind of good the rule produces.
+When kids ask why people should follow a rule, they want to know which situations make something right or wrong and what kind of good the rule produces.
 Saying, “Because God says so,” fails to answer their question.
 The kids’ search for good allows them to learn how to do good.
 If our natural ability to search for the good cultivates the good without God, we don’t need God.

 “They acquire a particular quality by constantly acting in a particular way.”
 (Ethics 1114.a)